loicleguen/holbertonschool-hbnb/part4/README.md

     const expirationTime = new Date().getTime() + (hours * 60 * 60 * 1000);
     localStorage.setItem('tokenExpiration', expirationTime);
     console.log(`⏰ Token will expire in ${hours} hour(s)`);
+    setCookie('token', data.access_token, 1); // 1 hour
+    setTokenExpiration(1); // 1 hour
 }
 ```
 Upon expiration, they are automatically deleted, and an auto-logout is triggered.
+There is also a warning message five minutes before the logout.
 ```
 /**
  * Start a timer to auto-logout when token expires